Let’s develop a math project to challenge students who have demonstrated a mastery of multiplication and are ready to explore its applications.

 Here’s a blank PDF of this table.

 Walk around and monitor, probing when someone goes astray.
 Work with groups that you know need help.
-Note that the requiring different methods is a way to differentiate.
-If a group struggles with multiplying these larger numbers, just ask for one method.
+Note that requiring different methods is a way to differentiate.
+If a group struggles with multiplying these larger numbers, ask them for only one method.

 Once everyone has at least one solution, introduce the next piece of information: